brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

 ### Setting Up Your Android device

-First, make note of your Mac's IP address within your local network.
+First, make note of your computer's IP address within your local network.
 You'll need it in the next step.

-Also make sure Charles is open and that the Mac is on the same wifi network as the Android device you'll be setting up.
+Also make sure Charles is open and that the computer is on the same wifi network as the Android device you'll be setting up.

 Go to your device's settings and wifi configuration.